 There are many ways to store quilts safely for future generations, although the best choice depends on the number of quilts you have and the storage space that's available.
 Try one or more of these quilt storage solutions to see which works best for your needs.

 Store on an Unused Bed

 It's easy to store multiple layers of quilts on an unused bed, and that method allows a storage solution that prevents permanent fold lines.

 - Separate quilts with white cotton sheets or pre-washed unbleached muslin to keep them from rubbing against each other, a process that could contribute to wear and produce marks from crocking.
 This problem can happen when dyes on one dry fabric rub off onto another.

-- Cover the top quilt with another white sheet, and finish with any type of sheet to help protect the top quilt from the fading in the light.
+- Cover the top quilt with another white sheet, and finish with any type of sheet to help protect the top quilt from fading in the light.

 Flat white cotton sheets are often available from companies that sell sheets to hotels or spas.
 Some fabric stores offer bolts of unbleached muslin at reasonable prices.

 If you have a safe place to store a long tube you can roll quilts for storage.
 This is another method that eliminates fold lines.
 Place a white sheet on the quilt top and roll towards the sheet layer—the quilt's backing will still be visible.
-Finish by rolling the roll in another white sheet and store flat in a clean, dry location.
+Finish by rolling in another white sheet and store flat in a clean, dry location.
 Turn the roll occasionally to prevent a flat spot from forming.

 Rolling quilts around an acid-free tube is another option for rolled quilt storage.
 At the collections storage area of The Henry Art Gallery in Seattle, Washington, staff roll and store unused quilts on dowels, a system you could construct in a closet.